BraveStarr: Action figures and other merchandise

+Lou Scheimer stated that Mattel hindered Bravestarr's success by releasing the toys before the pilot movie or TV series were released, leading viewers to think the show was based on the toy line.

-Various other forms of BraveStarr merchandise made their way to the market including a Colorforms Adventure Set, View-Master reels, Ladybird storybook, pillow case, sticker album, and water gun, among others.
+Various other forms of BraveStarr merchandise made their way to the market including a Colorforms adventure set, View-Master reels, Ladybird storybook, pillow case, sticker album, and water gun, among others.
 A comic book series, BraveStarr in 3-D, also began under Blackthorne Publishing in January 1987.

+Recently, Ramen Toys, that specialise in producing third party toy products of 80s toy lines and icons.
+Started producing a third party spin-off of Bravestarr, called The Marshal.
+Already a 6” figure of the titled character has been released, that features multiple joints of articulation and swap-out limbs and accessories.
+The line has now seen the announced release of Thirty-Thirty, named Techno Horse.

 Video game

-A BraveStarr video game was released for Commodore 64, Amstrad CPC, and ZX Spectrum in 1987.
+A BraveStarr video game was released for Commodore 64, Amstrad CPC and ZX Spectrum in 1987.
 It is a side-scrolling shooter game.

 Home releases

 BraveStarr made its way to VHS in compilations such as Filmation All-Star Theatre and Sampler Collection.
 Individual episodes of the series found their way to shelves as late as 1989.